James Donachie: Newcastle Jets

 On 24 August 2020, Donachie signed a three-year contract with the Newcastle Jets.

 Loan to Goa

 On 26 September 2020, Donachie joined Goa on a one-year loan deal from Newcastle Jets.
 He has also represented the club at the 2021 AFC Champions League where they finished on third in the group stages.

 After returning to Newcastle Jets from loan at Goa, Donachie's contract was mutually terminated.

 Sydney FC

 On 16 July 2021, Donachie joined Sydney FC on a one-year contract.
-Donachie would score his first goal for Sydney in the opening round of the 2022-23 A-League Men season against former club Melbourne Victory which Sydney would lose 2-3.
+Donachie would score his first goal for Sydney in the opening round of the 2022–23 A-League season against former club Melbourne Victory, which Sydney would lose 2–3.